 This subsection of the plan does describe in some detail how sediment loading reductions can be achieved, but does not prescribe in detail how this implementation has to occur.
 This is to provide the greatest flexibility for the entities implementing this plan to select actions that are appropriate based on cost, funding opportunities, and other factors such as updated data and load analyses.

-The ultimate goal of the actions presented in this subsection is to collectively achieve the desired sediment loading reduction in each catchment of the subwatershed.
+The ultimate goal of the actions presented in this subsection is to collectively achieve sediment loading reduction.

 Phosphorus

 Based on the analysis in Chapter 5, the following load reductions are required for the various catchments in the subwatershed: